5 Interview Tips for Graduates

-Interviews can be extremely nerve-wracking which is why its best to be prepared and make sure you’re ready to perform at your absolute best on the day, so you can impress your potential employer and land yourself a new career.
-Here at Prime we specialise in placing graduates in sales and recruitment roles.
+Interviews can be extremely nerve-wracking which is why it’s best to be prepared and make sure you’re ready to perform at your absolute best on the day, so you can impress your potential employer and land yourself a new career.
+Here at Prime, we specialise in placing graduates in sales and recruitment roles.
 We give interview preparation to all our candidates, so if there’s one place to go for interview advice it’s definitely here.
 To get you started, here are 5 PRIME interview tips each from an experienced member of the Prime team.

 P – Punctuality/Preparation

 This may seem like an obvious one, but you need to be on time for your interview and be prepared.
 As well as this, a less obvious piece of advice would also be to not turn up too early.
 Some employees can often be irritated by an interviewee turning up too early.
-It can actually demonstrate poor time keeping to some, which is a trait you don’t want to be associated with.
-Additionally, its also a good idea to prepare your answers in advance to a certain extent.
-Whilst it may be difficult to predict what you’ll be asked, it won’t do any damage if you just take a few minutes to think about your strengths and weaknesses and go over exactly why you’re right for, and passionate about the role you applied for.
+It can actually demonstrate poor timekeeping to some, which is a trait you don’t want to be associated with.
+Additionally, it’s also a good idea to prepare your answers in advance to a certain extent.
+Whilst it may be difficult to predict what you’ll be asked, it won’t do any damage if you just take a few minutes to think about your strengths and weaknesses and go over exactly why you’re right for and passionate about the role you applied for.

 Cecile is one of Prime’s Sales Resourcers and gives candidates interview prep on a weekly basis.
 Her advice… ‘the more prepared you are, the more relaxed you’ll feel meaning you will come across more natural in the interview.’
 A good rule of thumb is to arrive 15 minutes early.
-This not only gives you extra time to prepare for your interview and go over your notes, but also gives you a chance to relax and gather your thoughts before the interview begins.
+This not only gives you extra time to prepare for your interview and go over your notes but also gives you a chance to relax and gather your thoughts before the interview begins.
 Also make sure to bring extra copies of your CV/Resume, make sure your phone is switched off and bring any additional portfolio work you have done that may be relevant during the interview.
 On top of this make sure you dress to impress; all the classic rules apply.
 Dress smart: nice shoes, shirt tucked in and make sure all your clothes are ironed.
 Doing this means you’ll be doing yourself a massive favour as you will already look professional to the employer before the interview even begins.

 R – Research

 Going back to the metaphor used at the start of this article, if a job hunt is a war, company research is your ammo going in.
 Doing research for an interview is a MUST!
 You’d be surprised how many graduates go into an interview without conducting proper research on the company and role they are interviewing for.
-You need to think to yourself, if you don’t have any knowledge on the company/role you’ve applied for, why are you going to the interview to begin with?
+You need to think to yourself, if you don’t have any knowledge of the company/role you’ve applied for, why are you going to the interview, to begin with?

-On top of this, doing the research on the company and role means you’ll be ready for anything the interviewer throws at you, and it therefore gives you a chance to demonstrate your interest in the role by showing you are willing to go that extra mile.
+On top of this, doing the research on the company and role means you’ll be ready for anything the interviewer throws at you, and it, therefore, gives you a chance to demonstrate your interest in the role by showing you are willing to go that extra mile.
 Also, thanks to the internet, finding information is easy enough!
-Team manager at Prime Christina, advises all her candidates to conduct research before an interview saying the best place to look is, the company website, LinkedIn and all other social media.
+The team manager at Prime Christina, advises all her candidates to conduct research before an interview saying the best place to look is, the company website, LinkedIn and all other social media.
 She also advises using the research to prepare some questions for your interview.
 Look at the company history as well as how the business is run.
 This will impress the interviewer and give you a chance to learn more about the company.